-Premises that sell alcohol usually require a designated premises supervisor (DSP).
+Premises that sell alcohol usually require a designated premises supervisor (DPS).
 However, community premises can apply to transfer the responsibility for alcohol sales from an individual to a board or committee.

 This means the community premises will be able to sell alcohol without a DPS.